What is Ecoboost?

 So, what is Ecoboost?
 Traditionally, gasoline has been mixed with the incoming air in the inlet port to combust fuel and make your car run.
 That method works, but it’s not a very precise delivery of fuel.
 Ecoboost takes highly pressurized fuel and directly injects that fuel into the combustion chamber of each cylinder.
 It is the direct injection of fuel into the cylinders that gives you better fuel “eco”-nomy.

 You wouldn’t get the high performance with just that part.
 Ford has incorporated turbo power with gas direct injection.
 A by-product of your engine is heat and exhaust.
-Ford takes that energy form the engine’s exhaust and uses it to rotate a turbine wheel.
+Ford takes that energy from the engine’s exhaust and uses it to rotate a turbine wheel.
 Think of the turbine wheel as going around and around and squeezing air.
 That pressurized air “boosts” the engine.

 When you combine the gas direct injection with the turbo power you get Eco-boost.
 You can also downsize the engine when you turbo power the engine.
 So, if you use a V-6 engine, you will get the performance of a V-8.

 The key to this technology is using the right amount of air and fuel for the amount of performance you need.
 You’re only going to need V-8 performance when you’re asking for high performance from that vehicle.
 If you use less air and fuel you will get better miles per gallon.

 Brett Hinds is the advanced engine design and development manager for Ford Motor Co.
 Hinds says that we can look forward to a combination of technologies such as the Ford Fusion hybrid Ecoboost.